JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “This is how it stands,” he said.
 “I tell you fairly, I don’t trust your discretion, and I don’t trust your temper.
-But I do trust in Rachel’s still preserving, in some remote little corner of her heart, a certain perverse weakness for YOU.
+But I do trust in Rachel’s still preserving, in some remote little corner of her heart, a certain perverse weakness for _You_.
 Touch that–and trust to the consequences for the fullest disclosures that can flow from a woman’s lips!
 The question is–how are you to see her?”